 Somatotropin; GH; human growth hormone; HGH

 Growth hormone acts on many parts of the body to promote growth in children.
+Once the growth plates in the bones (epiphyses) have fused growth hormone does not increase height.
 In adults, it does not cause growth but it helps to maintain normal body structure and metabolism, including helping to keep blood glucose levels within set levels.

 Growth hormone release is not continuous; it is released in a number of ‘bursts’ or pulses every three to five hours.
-Growth hormone release is caused by another hormone (growth hormone-releasing hormone), which is released from a point higher up in the brain (the hypothalamus) and it causes the pituitary gland to release the growth hormone.
+This release is controlled by two other hormones that are released from the hypothalamus (a part of the brain): growth hormone-releasing hormone, which stimulates the pituitary to release growth hormone, and somatostatin, which inhibits that release.